MetroPictures/MPCore/README.md

 ### Setup

 After cloning, run `git submodule update --init --recursive`.
 Then create your config file.
 From the root directory run `python core/setup.py`.
 Make sure your soundcard works.
 Then reboot with `sudo reboot`.
+From then on, redis and pigpio will start automatically.

 ### Usage

+If the module contains video, and the Pi does not boot to GUI automatically (because you're a pro) use screen to start the display with `startx`.

 *	Run: `python [module_name].py --start`
 *	Stop: `python [module_name].py --stop`